Jump Ball

 Internal pipeline machinery

-Treat underscore-prefixed tables such as _pipeline_watermarks, _extraction_journal, _pipeline_metadata, and _transform_checkpoints as operational state unless a page explicitly calls them out for workflows like status inspection or resume behavior.
+operational state unless a page explicitly documents them for workflows like

 Internal tables to recognize quickly